 Types of White Balance Filters

-Using a white balance lens cap will give you the most consistent and accurate colour results.
+Using a white balance lens cap will give you the most consistent and accurate color results.
 So what exactly is a white balance filter?

 It’s a semi-translucent lens cover.
-It serves as a reference point for a neutral colour value.
-The camera can then determine the exact colour temperature of your light conditions.
+It serves as a reference point for a neutral color value.
+The camera can then determine the exact color temperature of your light conditions.

 This white balance meter works better than using a white balance card or grey card.
 It’s able to read the light coming into the camera from all angles.
 It doesn’t only rely on a light reading from a specific area of your image.